1. Gene expression in Rheumatoid Arthritis¶

 - From the main page, select the analysis Differential Expression between groups, click Next

-- Choose Select a track: therapy (2 cat)
+- Choose Select a track: drug (3 cat)

 - Because we won’t have many samples, we will not correct for multiple testing.
 Change Corr. multiple testing: No correction

-The list shows the genes that are differentially expressed before and after treatment.
+The list shows the genes that are differentially expressed between the tocilizumab treatment and untreated.

-- The page with the list of differentiating genes is still opened.
-This time click the button Heatmap(zscore).
+- From the page with the list of differentiating genes, click on the button Plot all genes (xy, vulcano etc.)